vNPro3s/ai_chatbots_jossis/pro_files/python_hands-on_1.md

 ## Example 4
 ---

-Write a Python function that receives some string and returns query term if it is found in input string and number of its' occurrences.
-Simplify problem so the query can be only one word.
+Write a Python function that receives a string and returns the query term if it is found in the input string and the number of its occurrences.
+Simplify the problem so the query can be only one word.

 `Solution:` Create a new Python file with the name `solutions_4.py`.
 Consider some problem that mimics given requirements.